 Included studies must have clearly stated the case definition for varicella.
-The case definition for varicella, as defined by the Centres for Disease Control and Prevention (CDC), will be used for morbidity and mortality estimation:12
+The case definition for varicella, as defined by the Centres for Disease Control and Prevention (CDC), will be used for morbidity and mortality estimation (12):

-Clinical description: An acute illness with diffuse maculopapulovesicular rash, without other apparent
+Clinical description - An acute illness with diffuse maculo-papulovesicular rash, without other apparent cause.

-Laboratory criteria: Isolation of varicella virus from a clinical specimen, or varicella antigen detected by direct fluorescent antibody test, or varicella-specific nucleic acid detected by PCR, or significant rise in serum antivaricella IgG antibody level by any standard serologic assay.
+Laboratory criteria - Isolation of varicella virus from a clinical specimen, OR Varicella antigen detected by direct fluorescent antibody test, OR Varicella-specific nucleic acid detected by polymerase chain reaction (PCR), OR Significant rise in serum anti-varicella immunoglobulin G (IgG) antibody level by any standard serologic assay.

-The case definition of herpes zoster uses only the clinical description (painful maculopapulovesicular rash, usually confined to a dermatome), as it has been shown to be distinctive enough to make an accurate clinical diagnosis.
-13
+The case definition of herpes zoster uses only the clinical description (painful maculo-papulovesicular rash, usually confined to a dermatome), as it has been shown to be distinctive enough to make an accurate clinical diagnosis (13).